-During your visit to one of our clinics, you will receive professional service that focuses on you.
+During your visit to one of our clinics in Glasgow or Ayr, you will receive professional service that focuses on you.

 We have years of experience in hearing tests ensuring our patients get the very best hearing care.
 We take a lifestyle assessment from you to find out about your health history, examine your ears in detail and assess your hearing using the latest test equipment.